Policy & Advocacy

 We provide information and advice on ticketing and consumer-related matters, promote consumer awareness of safe and fair ticketing practice, and work with federal and state governments to improve regulations to protect consumers.

-Compliance with our Ticketing Code of Practice is mandatory of all Members.
+Compliance with our Ticketing Code of Practice is mandatory for all Members.
 It has two parts:

 - the industry code, which provides guidelines on complaint handling procedures, ticket proceeds handling protocols, advertising, ticket pricing and other industry practices